CodeLionX/tsad-model-selection/README.md

+> [!IMPORTANT]
+> This is an adaption of the tsadams algorithm to integrate it within a different system.
+> Please consider the original implementation at https://github.com/mononitogoswami/tsad-model-selection.

+---

 <h1 align="center">Unsupervised Model Selection for Time-series Anomaly Detection</h1>
 <h3 align="center">Most time-series anomaly detection models don't need labels for training.
 So why should we need labels to select good models? </h3>